Twitch star Kai Cenat can't stop won't stop during a 30-day stream

 Celebrities such as A Boogie, Drake, Ice Spice, Lil Baby, Lil Uzi Vert, NLE Choppa and others have also joined his streams.
 He even appeared in a video with Lil Uzi Vert for his latest hit song, "I Just Wanna Rock" and recorded a song with NLE Choppa titled "Bustdown Rollie Avalanche."

 Thanks to his subathon, Cenat currently holds the title for most subscribers on Twitch, with over 200,000 active subscriptions that financially support him.
-He's also a fixture on TikTok and YouTube, and even aspires to grace the silver screen one day.
-So while the streaming business is constantly shifting, Kai Cenat appears to be at the top of his game.
+He's also a fixture on TikTok and even aspires to grace the silver screen one day.
+So while the streaming business may be constantly shifting, Kai Cenat appears to be at the top of his game.

 Nick Charles and James Perkins Mastromarino contributed to this article. contributed to this story